vouill/vue-geb/readme.md

 # Vue-geb - Global Event Bus

-Vue-geb is a vue Global Event Bus plugin to help broadcast event across the app using the power of observables.
+Vue-geb is a vue Global Event Bus plugin to help broadcast events across the app using the power of observables.

 [Demo](https://vouill.github.io/vue-geb/)